zio/zio/docs/overview/creating_effects.md

 val s1 = ZIO.succeed(42)
 ```

-You can also create use methods in the companion objects of the `ZIO` type aliases:
+You can also use methods in the companion objects of the `ZIO` type aliases:

 ```scala mdoc:silent
 val s2: Task[Int] = Task.succeed(42)